KeremAtak/RocketMessaging/README.md

 - Migrations are run via Migratus (see `https://github.com/yogthos/migratus`)
 - You can validate formatting via `clojure -M:cljfmt check`.
 Run `clojure -M:cljfmt fix` to fix issues.
-- In Swagger UI you can log in once adding Bearer <token> in front of it `(hint: use app.auth/issue-token-hs256)`
+- In Swagger UI you can log in once adding Bearer <token> in front of it `(hint: use app.auth/issue-token-hs256 OR via Swagger-ui login)`

 ## Frontend